bicycle-codes/ailuropoda/README.md

 ## example
 Use the function `createBatch` to create a list with lipmaa links.

-See [the diagram](https://github.com/AljoschaMeyer/bamboo?tab=readme-ov-file#links-and-entry-verification) for a nice the list structure.
+See [the diagram](https://github.com/AljoschaMeyer/bamboo?tab=readme-ov-file#links-and-entry-verification) for a nice visualization of the list structure.

 ```ts
 import { Identity, create as createID } from '@bicycle-codes/identity'